notch8/viva/README.md

 ```

 ### Cypress
 Cypress is used to test the JavaScript code.
+Component tests will live next to the component file in the named folder.
+End to end tests live in "cypress/e2e".
+For reference on when to write which, refer to the [Cypress testing types documentation](https://docs.cypress.io/guides/core-concepts/testing-types#What-is-E2E-Testing).

 #### CLI
 _NOTE: Cypress defaults to running e2e tests.
 To run component tests, add `--component` to any of the commands you run._